-The data used in the meta analysis below is collected as a part of a larger project that seeks to systematize the literature on the relationship between ethnic diversity and social trust (Dinesen et al. 2019b).
-Using the Web of Knowledge electronic database and keywords like "ethnic diversity" or "racial diversity" and "social trust" or "social capital", we identified approximately 4,000 potentially relevant studies.
-In the meta analysis below, we use 1,001 quantitative estimates (and associated uncertainty) of the relationship between ethnic diversity and social trust, originating in 87 studies.
-The relevant studies and estimates were identified using a detailed protocol describing the inclusion criteria (e.g. how trust and ethnic diversity are defined, the unit of analysis etc.).
-The full protocol is reported in Online Supplement A. As we explain in Online Supplement A, in this specific analysis we delimit the sample generated by the protocol to studies that focus on the residential context (i), study individual-level trust (ii), and employ ethnic diversity measures based on administrative data (as opposed to subjective assessments) (iii).
-Table D1 in Supplement D lists the included studies as well as various descriptive information about them, e.g., the number of estimates they each contribute to the meta-analysis.
+4,000 potentially relevant studies.
+In the meta-analysis below, we use 1,001 quantitative estimates (and associated uncertainty estimates) of the relationship between ethnic diversity and social trust, originating in 87 studies.
+The relevant studies and estimates were identified using a detailed protocol describing the inclusion criteria (e.g., how trust and ethnic diversity are defined, the unit of analysis, etc.).
+The full protocol is reported in Section A of the Supplemental Material.
+As we explain there, in this specific analysis we delimit the sample generated by the protocol to studies that (a) focus on the residential context, (b) study individual-level trust, and (c) employ ethnic diversity measures based on administrative data (as opposed to subjective assessments).
+Table D1 in Section D of the Supplemental Material lists the included studies as well as various descriptive information about them, e.g., the number of estimates they each contribute to the meta-analysis.